 In 2012, the Norman Arts Council introduced the Robert Kidd III Arts Programs Scholarship Fund to provide support for students in grades kindergarten through 8th grade who are residents of Norman to attend arts education programs with an established arts organization or educator.
 Awards are given for fall, spring and summer class sessions and can be used for private lessons, classes with an art organization or business (in Norman or elsewhere) or any other art education opportunity.

 Scholarship Program Mission: The Norman Arts Council Arts Education Scholarships are intended to provide Norman children with the opportunity to attend arts programming that is offered outside of schools.

 DUE MONDAY, AUGUST 26, 2019

 Note: Please read application guidelines thoroughly to ensure timely completion of all requirements!

 ELIGIBILITY: The Norman Arts Council invites students in grades K-8 who live or go to school in Norman, Oklahoma to apply for a scholarship to offset the cost of an arts education experience provided by an established arts organization or educator.

-APPLICATIONS: The NAC restructured their scholarship criteria this past winter, so there is new information here.
-Only Applications submitted through the online process will be considered for funding.
+APPLICATIONS: The NAC has recently restructured their scholarship criteria, so there is new information.
+Only Applications submitted through the on-line process will be considered for funding.
 Applications must be 100% completed for consideration.
-"I don't know or "unsure" answers will deem an incomplete application.
+"I don't know" or "unsure" answers will deem an incomplete application.